 SEO can be a complicated process.
 That’s especially true for busy lawyers focused on practicing law.
 Even with the vast amount of knowledge available on the internet as it relates to search, it’s still so easy to make simple mistakes that stifle growth and waste time.
+Those only just starting out in the SEO world may find articles such as wix vs wordpress seo advantages and disadvantages, once you’ve settled on a web host you can get started on the SEO tutorials for your chosen provider.

 Here are 5 common missteps we see when it comes to law firm SEO(and some quick tips on how to avoid them).